iodaniel/iodaniel_resume/docs/index.md

 `April 2015 - June 2019`
 __Nuevo Hogar LLC__, El Paso, TX

--Leadership with supervising 200 employees and managing 150 clients with social security services, that received benefits of provider services and caregiver in home.
+- Leadership and supervising 200 employees and managing 150 clients with social security services, that received benefits of provider services and caregiver in the home.

--Orientation to new caregivers to improve client satisfaction.
+- Orientation and training with employees to new caregivers to improve client satisfaction.

 `February 2010 - April 2015`
-__La familia Home Health__, El Paso, TX - PAS Supervisor Feb.
-2010 - April 2015
+__La Familia Home Health__, El Paso, TX - PAS Supervisor
--Leadership with supervising 150 employees and managing 100 clients with social security services, that received benefits of provider services and caregiver in home.
+- Leadership and supervising 150 employees and managing 100 clients with social security services, that received benefits of provider services and caregiver in home.

 <!--What does this mean?
 Did you perform the orientation?
 Create it? -->
--Orientation to new caregivers to improve client satisfaction.
+- Orientation and training for new and currenly employees explain rules and regulation, and the services provide by the state of Texas and improve client satisfaction.

 ## Projects